 The Outlook Sync is a separate application that links your OfficeTools database with your Outlook database in four different components.
 Because this is a separate application it does need to be installed on each staff member’s workstation who wants to utilize the functions.

-The installation process happens outside of the installation of OfficeTools so if you need technical support you can always give us a call at 661-794-2220 and speak with a technician for help installing.
+Please note: The installation is a process that happens outside of the installation of OfficeTools Workspace so if you need technical support you can always give us a call at 661-794-2220 and speak with a technician for assistance with the installation.

 Once installed and setup, please keep in mind that the Outlook sync runs in the background.
 There isn’t anything that you need to do to push information, it will happen automatically.
 The only thing you want to do is make sure that your sync is running periodically by checking your system tray for the Outlook Sync icon (double yellow arrows).

 Please note, while setting up the Outlook Sync that each of the four components of the Outlook Sync can be turned on or off individually.

 Once the sync has been installed on the desired workstation you can access it by opening your system tray (typically found in the bottom right corner of your main screen next to the time and date of your computer) and clicking on the yellow arrows.

 2. Choose the option that reads Open Control Panel.

 3. Click on the Options button to the right of the Mail Import label.